emilypx/appfair.github.io/index.md

 ### Can I distribute Beta or Demo versions of my app through the App Fair?

 There are no restrictions on the kinds of apps that you can build and distribute on the App Fair.
-The App Fair is open to al apps: Student Projects, Vanity App, Demos, Experiments, Tests, and Re-mixes of other App Fair apps.
+The App Fair welcomes all apps: Student Projects, Vanity App, Demos, Experiments, Tests, and Re-mixes of other App Fair apps.
 As a completely automated system, there is no human review, so the only requirement to be included in the App Fair catalog is that it passes the automated validation phases of the `integrate-release` process.

+### How is e-mail verification done?

+`sender` of pull request

 ### Can I distribute my app using other distribution channels?